Publications & Projects

 with Jasmin Riedl and Andreas Dafnos

-The study explores short- and long-term echo chamber effects in the German language Twittersphere and across three issues: Covid-19 discussions in 2021, the 2015 Syrian refugee crisis, and the 2022 Russo-Ukranian War.
+The study explores short- and long-term echo chamber effects in the German language Twittersphere and across three issues: Covid-19 discussions in 2021, the 2022 Russo-Ukranian War and the 2023 Hamas Attack on Israel.
 Specifically, we ask whether echo chambers addressing a single issue are stable over time, and whether they can persist across equally contentious, time independent events.
-Our study reveals that echo chambers are evident and remain stable over a short four-week period among opposing communities discussing Covid-19 in 2021 and the Russo-Ukrainian War in 2022.
-However, in the case of the 2015 Syrian refugee crisis, cross-cutting exposure is more prominent, indicating an absence of echo chambers.
+Our study reveals that echo chambers are evident and remain stable over a short four-week period among opposing communities discussing, for example, Covid-19 in 2021 and the Russo-Ukrainian War in 2022.
 We also observe a strong overlap of regular users in the Covid-19 and Russo-Ukrainian War discussions, with users supporting pandemic containment measures also backing Ukraine, and those opposing measures supporting the Russian narrative of the war.
-Nevertheless, we find that long-term echo chamber effects diminish as the temporal distance between events increases, as seen in the difference in user composition between discussions on the Syrian refugee crisis and the other two topics.
-We therefore conclude that echo chambers can be maintained by crises that address conceptually different issues --- they are attitude-driven instead of issue-specific.
+Nevertheless, we find that long-term echo chamber effects diminish as the temporal distance between events increases, as seen in the difference in user composition between discussions on the Hamas attack and the other two topics.
+We therefore conclude that echo chambers can be maintained by crises that address conceptually different issues - they are attitude-driven instead of issue-specific.

 Battle of Words: Dynamics of Echo Chambers among European Elites during War Times